California Sexual Assault Lawyers

 Sexual Assault In The Military Liability

-Sexual violence in the military is a serious issue, often due to power dynamics and lack of accountability.
+Sexual violence in the military is a serious issue, often due to power dynamics and a lack of accountability.
 Military sexual assault survivors face unique legal challenges due to the Feres Doctrine, which prevents service members from suing the military for injuries “incident to service.”
 However, survivors can still take legal action in other ways.
 Here are some options:

-- Reporting The Assault — Filing a report with military authorities can lead to an investigation and potential prosecution.
+- Reporting the Assault — Filing a report with military authorities can lead to an investigation and potential prosecution.

 - Federal Tort Claims Act (FTCA) — In some cases, claims against the government may be possible under the FTCA in the following instances:

-- Negligent Supervision Or Failure To Prevent Abuse — If military leadership ignores prior complaints or fails to remove known offenders, the government may be liable for civil liability.
+- Negligent Supervision or Failure to Prevent Abuse — If military leadership ignores prior complaints or fails to remove known offenders, the government may be liable for civil liability.

-- Civilian Employees And Contractors — If a military-affiliated civilian employee or contractor commits the assault, an FTCA claim may be an option.
+- Civilian Employees and Contractors — If a military-affiliated civilian employee or contractor commits the assault, an FTCA claim may be an option.

 - Medical Negligence — Survivors may file claims if military medical personnel fail to provide proper care, mismanage evidence, or neglect treatment.